-Situated in the suburb of Balmoral on Middle Head in Sydney Harbour, HMAS Penguin is surrounded by beaches and parkland and is within 30 minutes of the city centre.
+Situated in the suburb of Balmoral on Middle Head in Sydney Harbour, HMAS Penguin is surrounded by beaches and parklands and is within 30 minutes drive of the city centre.

-Penguin is also close to many of the sights and sounds of Sydney including Manly Beach and Taronga Park Zoo.
+Penguin is also close to many sights and sounds of Sydney, including Balmoral and Manly beaches and Taronga Zoo.

-HMAS Penguin is a part of Navy's Systems Command.
-Its primary role is to provide trained personnel to the Fleet and it is the home of the RAN Diving School, the RAN Hydrographic School and the Medical Training School.
+HMAS Penguin is part of the Navy’s Fleet Command and was commissioned on 14 July 1942.
+Its primary role today is to provide trained personnel to the Fleet and is the home of the RAN Diving School (RANDS), the RAN Hydrographic School and the RAN Medical School.

-As the military presence on Middle Head, Penguin is fortunate to enjoy the strong support of the local community and publicly acknowledges it.
-Penguin is a part of Mosman and, together, we celebrate sixty years of continuing service.
+As the only remaining military presence on Middle Head, Penguin is fortunate to enjoy the strong support of the local community.
+Penguin is part of the Mosman local government area and has fostered close ties with the local community for many years.
+Penguin supports a number of regular Community and other charity events, including;

 Penguin was subsequently sold and converted into a floating crane.
 In this guise she continued to work in Sydney Harbour for a further 35 years before burning to the waterline in Kerosene Bay on 13 December 1960.